macoscope/GCBAndroidWearWatchFace/README.md

 ## Handheld App (Watch Face Settings)

-Is responsible for querying events periodically from selected user’s calendar and sending them to wearable device.
+Handheld App is responsible for querying events periodically from selected user’s calendar and sending them to wearable device.
 User can choose account, calendar for synchronisation and time interval for periodic watch face updates.
 Codebase of handheld app can be found in [gcbpanel](https://github.com/macoscope/GCBAndroidWearWatchFace/tree/master/gcbpanel) module.

 ## Credits